 What clothes in rainy season to pack for Central America

 Cotton may be cooler but synthetic material dries quickly.
 Leave your jeans at home and pack some quick-drying pants and tops.
+That way when it does rain you will be dryer much quicker.

 This will keep you warm at night and not take up too much room.